Maryland Sex Crimes Lawyer

 Crimes of attempted rape and attempted sexual offense in the first and second degrees are covered under § 3-309 through § 3-312.
 According to these codes, it is illegal to attempt to commit first degree or second-degree rape or sexual offense, even if said attempts don’t lead to vaginal intercourse or sexual contact.

 The penalty for attempted first-degree rape is a felony, as well as up to life in prison.
 The penalty for attempted second-degree rape or sexual offense is a felony, as well as up to 20 years in prison.
-For this reason, it is in your best interests to consult with a Maryland sex crimes lawyer if you are facing any sex crime charges.
+For this reason, the best course of action may be to consult with a Maryland sex crimes lawyer as quickly as possible.

 Child Sexual Abuse